sash20m/react-native-xportal/README.md

       throw new Error(error.message);
 }
 ```
-Provides the ability to manually refresh the account data stored if there have been changes outside of your app.
+Provides the ability to manually refresh the account data stored if there have been changes to user's wallet outside of your app.

 #### Watch Transaction